-Firstly is a personal finance resource that helps you manage your family's cash flow.
+Monarch Money is a personal finance resource that helps you manage your family's cash flow.
 The app is designed to help the sandwich generation manage the entire family’s budget — from parents’ accounts to teaching kids about financial responsibility.

 You can view your entire family's bank, credit, and investment accounts in one place.
 Then, you can budget for bills across all generations, set family goals like for college, retirement, or senior care, and grow your savings.

 Work from Home